hbc/dc_2016_04/lessons/02_the_filesystem.md

 Change directories to your home directory, and list the contents of `dc_sample_data/sra_metadata/` without changing directories again.

 ***

+### Examining the contents of other directories

+By default, the `ls` commands lists the contents of the working directory (i.e. the directory you are in).
+You can always find the directory you are in using the `pwd` command.
+However, you can also give `ls` the names of other directories to view.

+Navigate to the home directory if you are not already there.

+Type:

+	$ cd

+Then enter the command:

+	$ ls dc_sample_data

+This will list the contents of the `dc_sample_data` directory without you having to navigate there.

+The `cd` command works in a similar way.
+Try entering:

+	$ cd

+	$ cd dc_sample_data/untrimmed_fastq

+	$ pwd

+You will jump directly to `untrimmed_fastq` without having to step through the intermediate directory.

+****
+**Exercise**

+List the 'SRR097977.fastq' file from your home directory without changing directories
+****

+### Shortcut: Tab Completion

+Navigate to the home directory.

+Typing out directory names can waste a lot of time.
+When you start typing out the name of a directory, then hit the tab key, the shell will try to fill in the rest of the directory name.
+For example, type `cd` to get back to your home directy, then enter:

+	$ cd dc_<tab>

+The shell will fill in the rest of the directory name for `dc_sample_data`.
+Now go to `dc_sample_data/untrimmed_fastq`

+	$ ls SR<tab><tab>

+When you hit the first tab, nothing happens.
+The reason is that there are multiple directories in the home directory which start with `SR`.
+Thus, the shell does not know which one to fill in.
+When you hit tab again, the shell will list the possible choices.

 ## Saving time with other shortcuts